chriskuech/functional/README.md

+# Functional
-Cmdlets for functional programming in PowerShell
+A small functional programming utility module for PowerShell

-# How does functional programming work in PowerShell?
+## How does functional programming work in PowerShell?

-## Processing arrays in pipelines with functions
+### Processing arrays in pipelines with functions
 Functional Programming is largely about applying functions to Lists to obtain different results.
 PowerShell has good support for this as long as the function only takes a single argument, such as with filter functions and their implicit `$_` argument.

 ```PowerShell